AnwarKhan345/Anwar-Khan.github.io/README.md

 # Anwar Khan
 # **Projects**
+## 1. Deciphering Adversarially Generated Cervical Pap Smear Cells using Transformers-Based Ensemble Learning.

+This project falls under the umbrella of the main project named “*Artificial Intelligence to Decipher Prognostic Molecular Biomarkers in Cancer Pathology*”.

-## 1. AI-Based Discovery of Cancer-Specific Metabolic Biomarkers.
+## 2. AI-Based Discovery of Cancer-Specific Metabolic Biomarkers.

 This project falls under the umbrella of the main project named “*Artificial Intelligence-based Drug Discovery*.”, alienated into two parts:
 * Proposing a deep learning-based feature selection method to extract relevant metabolic biomarkers from cancer-specific expression profiles.